leo-bogert/distribution-download-scripts/README.md

 ```

 # Ubuntu ISO download script

 Will ship as soon as I am in the mood to commit it, or sooner if you ask me :)

+# Kali Linux ISO download script

+Will ship as soon as I am in the mood to commit it, or sooner if you ask me :)

+# FreeBSD ISO download script

+Will ship as soon as I am in the mood to commit it, or sooner if you ask me :)